My account »

 Charged reports and reports for partner organisations include detailed information on notable bird records.
 All other reports include summary information only.

-We aim to complete charged or partner data requests within five working days.
+We aim to complete charged and partner data requests within ten working days.
 This is from the date a quote is agreed to (or from the date a form is submitted if no quote is needed).
-If results are needed more urgently then we offer a two working day turn-around time for a surcharge of 50% of the original fee.
-This service is available most of the time but will be removed as an option from the data request form during particularly busy times.

-We aim to complete reduced rate and non-charged data requests within ten working days.
+We aim to complete non-charged data requests within 15 working days.
 Please bear this in mind when organising work to meet deadlines.

 All recipients of data provided by the Sussex Biodiversity Record Centre should be aware of, and agree to, the following: